The Day Program

 Partner Support

 Partner support is an important component of care in the Day Program.
-Often, partners have a limited understanding of PMADs and are uncertain about what is happening to their loved one and how they can be most supportive.
+Often, partners have a limited understanding of postpartum depression and other PMADs and are uncertain about what is happening to their loved one and how they can be most supportive.
 A partners’ support group is offered weekly and covers PMAD psycho-education, support skills, and techniques, and is a space to process their own experiences.

 Partner Support

 Partner support is an important component of care in the Day Program.
-Often, partners have a limited understanding of PMADs and are uncertain about what is happening to their loved one and how they can be most supportive.
+Often, partners have a limited understanding of postpartum depression and other PMADs and are uncertain about what is happening to their loved one and how they can be most supportive.
 A partners’ support group is offered weekly and covers PMAD psycho-education, support skills, and techniques, and is a space to process their own experiences.

 .